ani1100/MovieTicketBooking/README.md

 # Movie Ticket Booking
 A Basic Movie Ticket Booking System.
+Best suited for someone who is a beginner in Java full stack development.

 ## About
 The Software system is an online movie ticket booking system where customers can book seats according to their preference.<br>